ceksudo/DAIRLab/web-page/docs/Scientific-Writing/sw-1.md

 IEEE style is used mainly in Electronic and Electrical Engineering and Computer Science.
 This style sheet gives general guidelines based on the IEEE’s citation and referencing guide: [IEEE Citation Reference](https://www.ieee.org/documents/ieeecitationref.pdf)

-**EndNote and EndNote Online** currently include several variants of IEEE style such as IEEE-Pervasive Comp, IEEE Micro and IEEE ACM Trans Network.
-Check with your department to establish their preferred style.
-Remember to check records imported using EndNote for errors or omissions, and that each reference is correctly formatted.

 ## Citations